Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

-\textit{Cold-start and content information:} Content-based recommender models have been proposed to combat cold-start issues (e.g. ~\cite{schein2002methods}, ~\cite{volkovs2017content}).
-Recently, embeddings derived from content information are also popular (e.g. DropoutNet~\citep{volkovs2017dropoutnet}, CC-CC~\citep{shi2019adaptive} and ~\cite{du2020learn}).
-Content embeddings have also been incorporated to improve recommendations beyond cold-start applications.
-For example, PinSage~\citep{Ying_2018} aggregates visual, text and engagement information to represent items.
-And PinnerFormer~\citep{pancha2022pinnerformer} uses sequences of PinSage embeddings corresponding to item history to build a sequential recommendation model.
-In contrast to these efforts, our goal is to develop content-derived representations that not only generalize well, but can also improve performance relative to using video ID features --- a significantly challenging task.
-Furthermore, unlike PinnnerFormer~\citep{pancha2022pinnerformer} which is used for offline inference, our focus is to improve generalization of a ranking model used for real-time inference.
+\paragraph{Cold-start and content information} Content-based recommender models have been proposed to combat cold-start issues (e.g. ~\cite{schein2002methods}, ~\cite{volkovs2017content}) and to enable transferable recommendations (\cite{wang2022transrec}, ~\cite{hou2022learning}, ~\cite{ni2023content}).
+Recently, embeddings derived from content information are also popular (e.g., DropoutNet~\cite{volkovs2017dropoutnet}, CC-CC~\cite{shi2019adaptive} and ~\cite{du2020learn}).
+PinSage~\cite{Ying_2018} aggregates visual, text, and engagement information to represent items.
+Moreover, PinnerFormer~\cite{pancha2022pinnerformer} uses sequences of PinSage embeddings corresponding to item history to build a sequential recommendation model.
+In contrast to these efforts, our goal is to develop content-derived representations that not only generalize well.
+However, it can also improve performance relative to using item ID features which is a significantly challenging task. \cite{ni2023content} have successfully tackled the challenge of replacing video ID with content embedding derived from video encoders that are trained end-to-end with the recommendation model for short videos.
+In a similar vein, TransRec~\cite{wang2022transrec} also trains end-to-end and uses multiple modality information to represent items for enabling transferable recommendations.
+However, both approaches significantly increase training costs, making them challenging to deploy in production.
+Semantic IDs offer an efficient compression of content embeddings into discrete tokens, making it feasible to use content signals in production recommendation systems.
+Furthermore, unlike PinnerFormer~\cite{pancha2022pinnerformer} which is used for offline inference, our focus is to improve generalization of a ranking model used for real-time inference.
 Therefore, approaches that significantly increase resource costs (including storage, training and serving) make them infeasible to deploy in production.
-Semantic IDs offer an efficient compression of content embeddings into discrete tokens, making it feasible to use content signals in production recommendation systems.
+Semantic IDs offer an efficient compression of content embeddings into discrete tokens, making it feasible to use content signals in production recommendation systems. \cite{ni2023content} introduce a large dataset of short videos and show that existing video encoders do not produce embeddings that are useful for recommendations purposes.